 I used to run taiko.scot as an online taiko resource for Scotland.
 I’m no longer actively maintaining the website but you can still visit it using the menu above.
 For now, I’m using taiko.scot to let people know about the taiko projects I’m currently involved in, which are:

-Painted X-Ray: my main music project just now, a Glasgow-based band with taiko (Georgie Whyte and myself), guitar (Jer Reid), bass (Ali Begbie) and violin (Rafe Fitzpatrick).
+Painted X-Ray: my main music project just now, a Glasgow-based band with taiko (myself and Georgie White), guitar (Jer Reid), bass (Ali Begbie) and violin (Rafe Fitzpatrick).
 Skins and strings basically.
 “A band with taiko at its heart.”

 2taiko: a duo I started with Yumi Célia when we lived in Montréal, Canada.
-She’s now in France so we still get together now and again, most recently to take part in an Aber Taiko concert in Swansea in the spring of 2018.
-“It takes two to taiko…”
+She’s now in France and Japan and we still get together now and again, most recently for La Nuit des Ours festival in the French Alps, playing taiko by a river beneath the mountains and the stars.
+“It takes two to taiko.”

 Aber Taiko: a community taiko drumming group based in Swansea, South Wales, whom I teach and perform with from time to time.

-I teach taiko and can give group classes and workshops, as well as small group and individual lessons.
-So if you’d like to learn taiko, or are already playing taiko but would like lessons to further your skills, then please get in touch.
-I’m currently based between Glasgow, Lochinver (north-west Scotland), and South Wales.
-However, since I move around with my taiko, I may also be able to come to you.
+I teach taiko and can give group classes and workshops as well as individual lessons.
+So if you’d like to learn taiko, or are already playing taiko but would like to further your skills, then please get in touch.
+I’m currently based between Lochinver (north-west Scotland), Glasgow and South Wales and am always happy to add an extra location to my taiko travels.

 email: alison (at) taiko.scot